-Philodendron 'Prince of Orange' is a compact hybrid self-heading plant whose leave are elliptic to ovate in shape and unfurl as a spectacular orange, sitting atop a pink petiole.
+Philodendron 'Prince of Orange' is part of the Araceae family, it is a cultivar with a compact self-heading growth habit.
+Leaves are narrowly ovate in shape and unfurl as a spectacular orange, sitting atop a pinkish-red petiole.
 Over time, the leaves will become green; a bright spot with indirect light will encourage the orange colour.
-Foliage tends to get more coarse with age and leaves also become more prominently ribbed.
-This hybrid was patented in 1988 by Cora McColley.
+Foliage tends to get more leathery with age and leaves also become more prominently ribbed.
+This hybrid was patented in 1988 by Cora McColley (USPP6797P).